 Everyone uses ARR.
 Talk to anyone in SaaS and they will ask you what your ARR is to get a feeling for how large you are.
 Investors will ask the same.
 Journalists will ask too, perhaps to see if you are worth writing about?

 - Normalize: Normalize for subscription terms of different lengths to an annual basis

-- Forecasts: ARR is an easy way for you to forecast your future cash flow and make an annual budget.
-ARR allows you to plan and control your growth.
-You can measure new contract growth and churn
+- Forecasts: ARR is an easy way for you to forecast your future cash flow, make an annual budget and forecast revenue.
+ARR allows you to plan and control your growth because it is predictable revenue.
+You can measure new contract growth and churn when a customer signs

 - Clients pay on time: It’s not variable, and you don’t have to bill customers each month.
 As opposed to offering consulting services by the hour, you don’t have to fill in timesheets, invoice the customer and hope to heck they actually pay on time.
 If customers don’t pay, they don’t get to use your service.
 Simple.

 Investors like predictability so this is a critical metric.
 Subscription business typically doesn’t suffer from seasonality and a lot of operational headaches as one has in ecommerce.

 ARR tells investors a lot about your business, especially if you break it down.
 Investors are more likely to use MRR when thinking about a business operationally unless they are an enterprise company.